 I finally managed to break the Kennedy Meadows Vortex, for real this time.
 I stayed late at the trail magic, left around 2 pm and made it 8 miles, 12.9 km into the Sierra.
-Tomorrow I will climb above 10 000 ft, 3000 m, putting me in what most hikers consider the High Sierra.
-I’ll stay at this elevation for the next 110 miles, 177 km, dropping down only to resupply in towns.
+Tomorrow I will climb above 10 000 ft, 3000 m, putting me in the High Sierra.
+I’ll stay at this elevation for the next 110 miles, 177 km, dropping down weekly to resupply in towns.

 In the morning when I woke up the trail magic from last night was still going.
 They had coffee and breakfast ready to go.
 I wasn’t expecting to go more than about 10 miles today so I had plenty of time to hang out and enjoy the company of trail angels who knew Meadow Ed.
 Hikers were coming and going as well, some would stay longer and hang out too.
 The morning was fun and felt like a real party.